ComaTV/ActionDetector/README.md

-A system that helps developers of Minecraft Bedrock commands not touch the code to obtain this data
+A system that helps developers of Minecraft Bedrock commands to not touch the code to obtain this specific data